MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 Hello everyone, and welcome to the backend master class.

-In this lecture, we will learn how to use another service^ AWS secret managers to manage the environment variables and secrets for our application.
+In this lecture, we will learn how to use another service: AWS Secret Manager to manage the environment variables and secrets for our application.

-If you remember, in the previous lecture, we have setup a production database on AWS RDS, and this is the URL
+If you remember, in the [previous lecture](part28-eng.md), we have set up a production database on AWS RDS, and this is the URL

 ```
 postgresql://root:tupExr0Gp4In4Ww4WHKR@simple-bank.czutruo2pa5q.eu-west-1.rds.amazonaws.com:5432/simple_bank